jackjocross/til/README.md

     });
 * defaultProps: Allow you to declare default values for your component properties in case none are passed in.
 * Reselect: A library that can be used with React in order to create memoized functions that can be used to create derived data.
 This can increase the performance of your React application by preventing unnecessary rerenders and only performing expensive calculations when the state has actually changed.
+* context: Any react component can access the context of its parents as long as it defines contectTypes.
+Context can be used to give child components access to data without having to explicitly pass the data as props.
+Context should be used sparingly though as its much harder to follow your applications data flow than if you just use props.

 #Redux
 * combineReducers: Combines multiple reducer functions into one so that you can more easily modularize your reducers and still pass in just the state object.